liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/05-designing-your-app.markdown

 Entry List Screenlet in the UI element you want them to appear in.

 Also note that these Screenlets aren't just any kind of Screenlet; they're *list Screenlets*.
-List Screenlets are developed using a special framework in Liferay Screens that sits on top of the core Screenlet framework.
+You develop list Screenlets by using a special framework in Liferay Screens that sits on top of the core Screenlet framework.
 This list Screenlet framework makes it much simpler for developers to write Screenlets that display lists of entities from a @product@ instance.

 Awesome!
-You now have a basic UI design and know the type of Screenlets you'll create to implement it.
+Now you have a basic UI design and know the Screenlets you'll create to implement it.
 But where in the app can you use these Screenlets?
 The app only contains one empty activity: `MainActivity`.
 You'll use this activity for authentication, using Login Screenlet.
 To use your custom list Screenlets, you'll need to create an additional activity and a fragment:
 `GuestbooksActivity` and `EntriesFragment`.
 You'll create the activity in a moment.